deemsk/frontend/codestyle/styles.md

 <a id="less_mixins"></a>
 ### Mixins

-* it is forbidden to use mixins for prefixed properties, it automatically does Autoprefixer
+It is forbidden to use mixins for prefixed properties, it automatically does Autoprefixer.

 <a id="less_nesting"></a>